jmussman/k8s-renew-certificates/README.md

 to use *kubectl* against the API (a really bad idea), in which case the user credentials need to be reset.
 The new certificates will propogate automatically to the nodes.
-Worker nodes should rotate their own certificates as long as they are up.
+Worker nodes should rotate their own certificates as long as they are up and configured to do so.

 ### Mode 2 - Fix expired certificates